mayeen-ayoub/gym-management-system/README.md

-# COMP 3005: Final Project
+# Health and Fitness Club Management System

 This repository contains the implementation of a Health and Fitness Club Management System.
 It contains functionality for three kinds of users: Members, Trainers and Administrative staff.